Skip to Content

 What is Marmite?

 Marmite is a yeast extract spread from the UK that has a love it or hate it reputation.
-I’m kinda in the middle, when it comes to eating it neat then it is not for me.
+I'm kinda in the middle, when it comes to eating it neat, then it is not for me.

-But added to sauces and gravies it adds a wonderful umami flavour that is particularly good with vegan and vegetarian dishes.
+But added to sauces and gravies, it adds a wonderful umami flavour that is particularly good with vegan and vegetarian dishes.

-Is there an alternative to marmite?
+Is there an alternative to Marmite?

-Hardcore fans of marmite will say no, however, Vegemite will do a very similar job in this recipe.
+Hardcore fans of Marmite will say no; however, Vegemite will do a very similar job in this recipe.

-Do I have to use portabello mushrooms?
+Do I have to use portobello mushrooms?

 If you use button mushrooms, your sauce will be much paler in colour and have less "shroomy" flavour.